gienyne/Industrial_edge_gateway/docs/architekture/configuration.md

 - Single Responsibility Principle
 - Dependency Injection
 - Explicit configuration ownership
-- Read-only access
+- Read-only access through getters
 - No global variables
 - No Singleton
-- Separation between gateway and source-device configuration
+- Separation of gateway and source-device configuration

 ---

 ## Future Extensions

-Future versions may load gateway configuration from different sources, such as:
+Future versions may load gateway configuration from external sources such as

-- JSON files
+- JSON files;
-- Environment variables
-- Configuration files
+- environment variables;
-- EEPROM
+- other configuration providers.
-- SD Card

-The configuration interface can be extended without requiring changes to the gateway components that consume it.
+Connector-specific configuration may also be populated from external configuration sources.

+These changes should not require modifications to the common gateway data model or the `IConnector` interface.